somefriggnidiot/IncoBot-TS3-Docs-old/CHAT_COMMANDS.md

 # Chat Commands

 ## Dad Mode
 Controls Dad Mode functionality.
-When active, the bot will respond to any message that starts along the lines of "I'm <X>" with "Hi, <X>.
+When active, the bot will respond to any message that starts along the lines of "I'm [X]" with "Hi, [X].
 I'm dad!"

 ### Syntax
 `!dadmode <action>`